ssssoooopppphhhh/ssssoooopppphhhh.github.io/_posts/2026-01-25-plurals-post.md

 <p>this nucleus -> these nuclei
 </p>
-<blockquote>It’s Latin for “kernel”</blockquote>
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">It’s Latin for “kernel”</blockquote>

 <p>this genus -> these genera
 </p>
-<blockquote>This comes from Latin just like the ones above so why doesn’t it become “generi”?
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">This comes from Latin just like the ones above so why doesn’t it become “generi”?
 The answer is (obviously) that it’s a 3rd-declension noun instead of a 2nd declension noun!</blockquote>

 <p>this virus -> these viruses
 </p>
-<blockquote>This also has Latin origins, but it used to be a mass noun like “blood” which didn’t have a plural.
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">This also has Latin origins, but it used to be a mass noun like “blood” which didn’t have a plural.
 That’s why it got the English plural when it gained its modern meaning.</blockquote>

 <p>this octopus -> these octopuses/octopodes
 </p>
-<blockquote>This one’s Greek, so “octopi” is wrong.</blockquote>
+<blockquote style="border: none; margin-top: 0; padding-left: 20px;">This one’s Greek, so “octopi” is wrong.</blockquote>

 <p><strong>-a:</strong></p>